-Bluprint member zinc6 created this beautiful pink tweed coat as a project in Kenneth D. King’s The Carefree Fly-Front Coat Bluprint class.
+Craftsy member zinc6 created this beautiful pink tweed coat as a project in Kenneth D. King’s The Carefree Fly-Front Coat Craftsy class.
 She trimmed it with fake fur for a timeless and classic look.

 Photo via busybeeworker

 Now this is the kind of care-free pet we all can own.
-He (she?) is just adorable, Bluprint member busybeeworker!
+He (she?) is just adorable, Craftsy member busybeeworker!